Poppin’ Bottles: The 13 Best Non-Alcoholic Rosé Options on the Market

 Vinada Sparkling Rosé

-Hailing from across the pond—the La Mancha region in Spain, to be more specific—this wine is bubbly, refreshing, and ever so slightly acidic.
+Hailing from across the pond—the La Mancha region in Spain, to be more specific—this wine is bubbly, refreshing, and slightly acidic.
 This is a pink-on-pink dream since it’s a rose gold color from the cork to the base of the bottle.
 As far as the palate, you can expect “a fruity, dry wine with nuances of red fruit.”

 Giesen De-Alcoholized Rosé